 This is one of my favorite topics as I lived in Utah for 25 years and had the opportunity to spend a lot of time camping with my family.” add after it ” learn more about camping with this beginner camping guide.

 When nature calls Utah answers.
 The red rock canyon state has been enticing visitors from all over the world to have adventures in this amazing state.
-From endless camping opportunities to finding cabins in Utah for rent or more luxury accommodation there is something for everyone.
+From endless camping opportunities to finding cabins in Utah for rent or more luxury accommodation, there is something for everyone.

 Salt Lake City International Airport is a major hub with over 700 daily flights.
-Mountains, resorts, lakes and plenty in between is all reachable in an under an hour’s drive from the city.
+Mountains, resorts, lakes and plenty in between are all reachable in an under an hour’s drive from the city.
 Solo travelers, families, couples and groups of friends find the ease of planning and booking travel in Utah to be a major plus when searching for the best place to plan one’s vacation.

 If you are looking to plan your next vacation destination, here are some tips on Utah to get the planning started.

 If you are an adventure seeker then Utah is a top choice to seek out.
 You can easily pick your own adventures from a variety of different recreation opportunities.
 Utah has mountains, lakes, deserts, canyons, high peaks and plenty of wildlife viewing opportunities.
 There is a mix of BLM (Bureau of Land Management) lands, National Forests to explore, state parks, national parks and private campgrounds.
 You can find spots where free camping is allowed to a wide range of catered opportunities.
 If you renting a car, keep in mind where you might like to be sleeping at night to ensure you choose a car with the right amount of clearance to get you where you want to go.

 See The Mighty Five